- Economic impact of tourism in Yukon

 We conduct Visitor Exit Surveys every 5 years.
 We use this information to assess visitor and trip characteristics, spending and travel patterns.

 Most recently, we surveyed visitors leaving Yukon from November 2017 to October 2018.
+Data highlights from this research is compiled in the Visitor Exit Survey report.

 Interviewers collected data at the Whitehorse airport and at local hotels from October to March.
 From April to September, interviewers surveyed passengers leaving the territory at the Whitehorse and Dawson City airports and at highway exit points.
-We expect to release this data in late Spring of 2019.

 The government and Yukon’s tourism sector use this data to make development and marketing decisions.